Need to reach me? david [at] ulevitch [dot] com

 I went to college here.
 I was an Anthropology major.
 College was good to me and I was good to my college.

 I like everything about positively disruptive ideas — from conception and execution, to scaling and building repeatable engines of innovation.
+Most of all, I love working with incredible teams and great people.
 This is a never-ending journey.

 When did youth sports stop keeping score?
 What happened to having winners and losers?
-It’s important to know what losing feels like to find the desire to win and appreciate it.
+I’ve always believe it is important to know what losing feels like to find the desire to win and appreciate it.

 Success requires sacrifice — there’s no satisfaction without first knowing pain.